-It’s never good news to have to file a major claim on your home.
+It’s never good news to have to file a major insurance claim on your home.
 There is a myriad of things this could be.
 For example, roof damage after a big storm, flooding due to a major disaster, a tree coming through the roof, fire, porch or deck collapse due to water damage, and the list goes on and on.

 You’re going to need help navigating the host of new issues and people who come to help.
 Such as, public and private insurance adjusters, contractors, inspectors, and engineers.
 It’s no small project and feeling confident about your ability and prepared to manage this circumstance will help things go much easier for you and your family.